igdaloff/ao-new-tab/README.md

 # ao-new-tab

-## To install the Chrome Extension locally
+## To install this Chrome extension locally
 1. Download this repo
 2. Unzip it
 3. Navigate to chrome://extensions